gwstaten/wordl/README.md

 Forced include letters (y / n)?
 ```

 The final setting is whether or not we want to force include letters in the set.
 In some cases you may want to force include letters such as S, A, E, T, R, etc if you know that they are for sure going to be a part of the best set for the particular search.
 I won't do this in this case because it is a fairly small search.
+(If you did want to include this as a filter, you would enter `y` for this option and then enter all letters you want to be included as a single string such as `aestr`)

 ```bash